ducdmd152/dsocial-frontend/README.md

 ## Description

  - A simple social network.
- - Supports a few basic functions such as registering, creating posts, find members,...
+ - Supports a few basic features such as registering, creating posts, and finding members,...

 ## Live Demo: https://ducdmd152.github.io/dsocial-frontend/